alexvitkov/acvm-backend-plonky2/README.md

 WIP noir backend for plonky2.

-## acvm-repo
+## Copy Pasta from Noir
-This is currently copy-pasted from the Noir repo.
+acvm-repo copy-pasted from the Noir repo.
 The crates.io packages for acvm are way out of date.

+In the root Cargo.toml, workspace.dependencies are copy-pasted from Noir Cargo.toml

 ## Some modifications to Noir needed!!!
 There's currently some barretenberg-specific assumptions in Noir.